DamianPyCoder/Program___ReactJS_ElectronJS___SpotifyClon/README.md

 <img src="https://github.com/DamianPyCoder/RandomAssets__icons__V2/blob/main/NodeJS-Dark.svg" width="50">

-## 3. How to Download the Repository / Install the APK
+## 3. How to Download the Repository / Install the APK.

 <details>
 <summary>Clone the repository from GitHub</summary>